Josh McEachran: Brentford

 On 10 July 2015, McEachran signed for Championship club Brentford on a four-year contract for an undisclosed fee, reported to be £750,000.
 On 25 July, it was announced that McEachran would be out for three months after suffering a fractured foot in a collision in training with Toumani Diagouraga.
 He finally made his debut as a substitute versus Cardiff City on 15 December and made his first start in a 2–1 victory over Reading two weeks later.
 By mid-January 2016, McEachran was an ever-present starter and made 15 further appearances before his season was ended through a re-fracture of his foot during a training session on 24 March 2016.
 He began the 2016–17 pre-season fully fit, but again injuries and fitness problems prevented him from holding down a starting place once the regular season got underway.
 By January 2017, McEachran had broken into the starting lineup and was showing his best form since joining the club, but he was ruled out for the rest of the season after suffering an ankle ligament injury during a 2–1 win over Sheffield Wednesday on 21 February.

 McEachran returned fit for the 2017–18 pre-season, but managed just four appearances early in the regular season before suffering a leg injury during a 2–2 draw with Bristol City on 15 August 2017.
 He returned to match play one month later and alternated between a starting and a substitute role until the end of the season, which he finished with 28 appearances.
 McEachran began the 2018–19 season as an ever-present starter in league matches and scored the first professional goal of his career with the equaliser in a 1–1 draw with Birmingham City on 2 October 2018.
-He reverted to a substitute role after Kamohelo Mokotjo's return from injury in early December after making 28 appearances during the season, he was dropped from the squad entirely in early April 2019.
+He reverted to a substitute role after Kamohelo Mokotjo's return from injury in early December after making 28 appearances during the season, and was dropped from the squad entirely in early April 2019.
 McEachran turned down a new contract and departed Griffin Park in June 2019.
 He finished his Brentford career with 101 appearances and one goal.